hwelsters/chatgpt-mwp-performance-prediction/README.md

 <p align="left">
-	We study the performance of a commercially available large language model (LLM) known as ChatGPT on math word problems (MWPs) from the dataset DRAW-1K.
+	We study the performance of a commercially available large language model (LLM) known as ChatGPT on math word problems (MWPs) from the dataset DRAW-1K and ALG-514.
 	<br/>
 	<br/>
 	We also have released the dataset of ChatGPT’s responses to the MWPs to